The Creativity of Text-to-Image Generation: Conclusion

 \section{Conclusion}

-The product-centered view of creativity is not enough to fully assess the creativity of text-based generative art.
-The paper demonstrated this point with a scenario in which the product-centered definition of creativity fails to capture the full extent of the human creativity involved in text-based generative art.
-The paper argued that, in order to evaluate the full extent of human creativity involved in text-based generative art, we need to look not only at the digital images as outcome, but also the creator's process and environment.
-Drawing on Rhodes's conceptual ``four P'' model, this paper expanded on the nature of human creativity involved in the creation of text-based generative art.
+The product-centered view of creativity is not enough to fully assess the creativity of art synthesized with text-to-image generation systems.
+This work demonstrated this point with a scenario in which the product-centered definition of creativity fails to capture the full extent of the human creativity involved in text-to-image generation.
+The paper argued that in order to evaluate the full extent of human creativity involved in text-to-image generation, we need to look not only at the digital images as outcome, but also the creator's process and environment.
+Drawing on Rhodes' conceptual ``four P'' model, this paper expanded on the nature of human creativity involved in text-to-image generation.
 Image-level and portfolio-level curation, for instance, are ways in which creators express their creativity.
-The human creativity of text-based generative art lies in the interaction of users with text-to-image synthesis systems and the prompt engineering practices arising from the interactions.
+The human creativity of text-to-image art lies in the interaction with text-to-image generation systems and in online communities.
+Increasingly, online communities act as a catalyst for learning the craft of ``prompt engineering.''
+This craft, practiced by members of a growing online community of text-to-image practitioners, offers an exciting area of research in HCI.